Welcome to day 3 of my Christmas Extravaganza! Today I have a giveaway from one of my absolute FAVORITE companies!

 This year Turbo is participating in a boys LEGO Education co-op where we are using the LEGO Education Simple & Motorized Mechanisms kit with the Introducing Simple & Motorized Mechamisms Activity Pack (a.k.a Teacher’s Manual with lesson plans).

 This kit is fabulous!
 The lessons start off with some simple concepts, then build upon those to create some super cool machines!
-The boys are learning about motorized machines, gearing mechanisms, and will learn how to calibrate and capture wind!
-It comes with 10 principle models, and 18 main models and a storage bin for all of the pieces.
+The boys are learning about motorized machines, and gearing mechanisms, and will learn how to calibrate and capture wind!
+It comes with 10 principle models, 18 main models, and a storage bin for all the pieces.

 NOTE: We’re very careful to keep this set separate from his regular LEGOs as you will need specific pieces to complete the projects.

-For the first lessons, we had each group build a different type of axel, then they each did a presentation on their type. next they were allowed to test out other groups axels so they can see the difference between the types.
+For the first lessons, we had each group build a different axel type, then they each did a presentation on their type.
+Next, they were allowed to test out other groups’ axels so they could see the difference between the types.

 Here are the 3 axel types we created for the first lesson.
 They learned about the difference between straight and split axels.
 And we discussed which type of machines would work best based on the functions of the axel types.

 Here is a video of our second lesson where they learned about gearing mechanisms.